 Satellite Solar Power Generation - We are a leader in providing solar power generation solutions to the global communications satellite industry and U.S. government space programs.
 A satellite's operational success and corresponding revenue depend on its available power and its capacity to transmit data.
-We provide advanced compound semiconductor-based solar cells and solar panel products, which are more resistant to radiation levels in space and generate substantially more power from sunlight than silicon-based solar cells.
+We provide advanced compound semiconductor-based solar cells and solar panel products, which are more resistant to radiation levels in space and generate substantially more power from sunlight than silicon-based solutions.
+Space power systems using our multi-junction solar cells weigh less per unit of power than traditional silicon-based solar cells.
 Our products provide our customers with higher conversion efficiency for reduced solar array size and launch costs, higher radiation tolerance, and longer lifetime in harsh space environments.